-This introductory leadership course is open to all students and required for students who are applying for a student leader position.
+This introductory leadership course is open to all students and required for students who are applying for student leader positions.
 Students will explore skills and theoretical frameworks in the areas of ethical decision making, college student development, group processes, and social responsibility.